-Covered Health Services 1 Benefit (The Amount Payable by the Plan based on Eligible Expenses) Govered Treater Services Designated Network and Network Non-Network Depending upon the Covered Health Service, Benefit limits are the same as those stated under the specific Benefit category in this section.
+Covered Health Services 1 Benefit (The Amount Payable by the Plan based on Eligible Expenses) those stated under each Covered Health Service category in this section.
+Depending upon the Covered Health Service, Benefit limits are the same as those stated under the specific Benefit category in this section.
 Dental Services - Accident Only See Section 6, Additional Coverage Details, for limits.
-80% after you meet the Annual Deductible 50% after you meet the Annual Deductible Diabetes Services Diabetes Self-Management and Training/Diabetic Eye Examinations/Foot Care Depending upon where the Covered Health Service is provided, Benefits for diabetes selfmanagement and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section.
-Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section.
+80% after you meet the Annual Deductible 50% after you meet the Annual Deductible Diabetes Services Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section.
+Depending upon where the Covered Health Service is provided, Benefits for diabetes selfmanagement and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section.
 Diabetes Self-Management Items ■ Diabetes equipment.
 Benefits for diabetes equipment will be the same as those stated under Durable Medical Equipment in this section.
-Benefits for diabetes equipment will be the same as those stated under Durable Medical Equipment in this section.
-Diabetes supplies.
-Benefits for diabete covered under you
+Benefits for diabetes equipment will be the same as those stated under Durable Medical

-Benefit Covered Health Services 1 (The Amount Payable by the Plan based on Eligible Expenses) Designated Network and Network Non-Network See Durable Medical Equipment in Section 6, Additional Coverage Details, for limits.
-Durable Medical Equipment (DME), Orthotics and Supplies ■ Office 80% after you meet the Annual Deductible 50% after you meet the Annual Deductible Outpatient Professional 80% after you meet the Annual Deductible 50% after you meet the Annual Deductible See Durable Medical Equipment in Section 6, Additional Coverage Details, for limits.
+Benefit Covered Health Services 1 (The Amount Payable by the Plan based on Eligible Expenses) Designated Network and Network Non-Network ■ Diabetes supplies.
+Danaska san Jiahaa Equipment in this section.
+See Durable Medical Equipment in Section 6, Benefits for diabet covered under you Additional Coverage Details, for limits.
+Durable Medical Equipment (DME), Orthotics and Supplies ■ Office 80% after you meet the Annual Deductible 50% after you meet the Annual Deductible ■ Outpatient Professional 80% after you meet the Annual Deductible 50% after you meet the Annual Deductible See Durable Medical Equipment in Section 6, Additional Coverage Details, for limits.
 Emergency Health Services - Outpatient If you are admitted as an inpatient to a Hospital directly from the Emergency room, you will not have to pay this Copay, Coinsurance and/or deductible.
 The Benefits for an Inpatient Stay in a Hospital will apply instead.
-80% after you meet the Annual Deductible Same as Network This does not apply to services provided to stabilize an Emergency after admission to a Hospital.
-Eligible Expenses for Emergency Health Services provided by a non-Network provider will be determined as described under Eligible Expenses in Section 3: How the Plan Works . ■ Non-Emergency 80% after you meet the Annual Deductible Same as Network
+80% after you meet the Annual Deductible Same as Network Eligible Expenses for Emergency Health Services provided by a non-Network provider will be determined as described under Eligible Expenses in Section 3: How the Plan Works . ■ Non-Emergency 80% after you meet the Annual Deductible Same as Network